Business name: Zukul

 Red Flag #2 – The Guaranteed Signups Upsell

-Most of you might be curious on this thing called Guaranteed Signup System that Jeremy is promoting.
+Most of you might be curious about this thing called Guaranteed Signup System that Jeremy is promoting.

-For me personally, I found out about it from Jeremy’s YouTube channel and I was curious on what it’s all about.
+For me personally, I found out about it from Jeremy’s YouTube channel and I was curious about what it’s all about so I did more digging to see what else am I missing that might be related to the whole business model.

 Why is he promoting this website?
 Why isn’t he promoting Zukul instead?